Folklore: The Long Pond Studio Sessions: Live album

-Commercial performance
+Folklore: The Long Pond Studio Sessions (From the Disney+ Special) (stylized in all lowercase except "Disney+") is the accompanying soundtrack album to the film, consisting of the acoustic renditions that Swift performed.
+It was released to streaming and digital platforms on November 25, 2020, alongside the film.

-To commemorate the 2023 Record Store Day (RSD), a limited vinyl edition of Folklore: The Long Pond Studio Sessions was released on April 22, 2023, exclusively via independent record shops participating in the event.
-All of the 75,000 vinyl LPs of the album available for purchase in the US sold out, giving Swift the largest single vinyl sales week in 2023.
-The album debuted at number three on the Billboard 200.
+On April 22, 2023, to commemorate Record Store Day, a limited-edition vinyl LP of the album was released exclusively via independent record shops participating in the event.
+All of the 75,000 vinyl LPs available in the US sold out within one week, and the album debuted at number three on the US Billboard 200.
 With Midnights (2022) charting at number four and Lover (2019) at number ten that week, Swift became the first artist since Prince in 2016 to concurrently chart three albums in the top ten.

-It also marked the first-ever RSD exclusive in history to land in the chart's top ten.
-Furthermore, the live album topped the Billboard Vinyl Albums, Soundtracks, Top Alternative Albums, Top Rock & Alternative Albums, and Tastemaker Albums charts—Swift's tenth, first, third, first, and ninth number-one on the respective charts—and placed second on the Top Album Sales chart.
+Folklore: The Long Pond Studio Sessions also marked the first RSD-exclusive album in history to land in the Billboard 200's top 10.
 A total of 115,000 copies were available for purchase worldwide, all of which sold out within the first few days.
+Elsewhere, the live album peaked at number three in the Netherlands, number four in the United Kingdom, and number five in Hungary.